gogins/csound-webserver-opcodes/README.md

 constructor: function(url)
 ```

-Naturally, all Csound API functions that destroy or create Csound, start
+Naturally, all Csound API methods that destroy or create Csound, start
 or stop the performance, or configure Csound's audio or MIDI input or output
 drivers have had to be omitted from this interface.

+Please note, these methods are asynchronous.
+You may need to wrap the JSON-RPC
+callbacks in promises in order to obtain results in the correct order.

 # webkit_create